Bang1338/wordle-today/TOMORROW.md

 ### Hint #3: First letter and Last letter
 <details>
   <summary>First one</summary>
-  Begins with the letter "P"
+  Begins with the letter "M"
 </details>
 <details>
   <summary>Last one</summary>
-  Ends with the letter "K"
+  Ends with the letter "H"
 </details>

 ### Hint #4: Meaning
 <details>
   <summary>The word, Mason, what does that mean?</summary>
-  A practical joke or mischievous trick.
+  A location or restaurant where good eating can be expected.
 </details>

 ## ANSWER